Wandalen/wLoggerToFile/README.md

 ## wLoggerToFile
 Module in JavaScript providing convenient, layered, logging into file.
-Logger that writes messages( incoming & outgoing ) to file specified by path( outputPath ).
+Logger writes messages( incoming & outgoing ) to file specified by path( outputPath ).
 Writes each message to the end of file, creates new file( outputPath ) if it doesn't exists.
 Then transfers message to the next output(s) object in the chain if any exists.